Business awards present an opportunity for companies to celebrate success.

 From the obvious media publicity to the positive message that staff are part of a successful team, a winning award entry has a number of benefits.

 There’s a great deal of hard work that goes on under the bonnet before you’re in the running for a top honour, and this short summary will point you in the right direction.

-Engage has written more than 100 shortlisted businesses award entries for clients at local, national and international level.
+Engage PR has written more than 120 shortlisted businesses award entries for clients at local and national level.

 Companies have won work on the back of publicity from award wins.
 One energy client secured a contract after an awards judge, upon reviewing a submission, recognised that our client’s innovation could be put to good use at his company.

 The key is clarity in your storytelling message.

 Your company will have either done something special or completed a series of outstanding projects.

 On occasion these gems are sometimes overlooked by clients too close to day-to-day operations to put a spotlight on achievements.

 Our methodology at the outset is to identify at least five key points.